Libbya-crick/Libby-2024-CRISPy-Chickens/README.md

 # Libby-2024-CRISPy-Chickens
-This repository contians the code used in the manuscript titled "An in vivo CRISPR screen in chick embryos reveals a role for MLLT3 in specification of neural cells from caudal epiblast".
+This repository contains the code used in the manuscript titled "An in vivo CRISPR screen in chick embryos reveals a role for MLLT3 in specification of neural cells from caudal epiblast".

 Data and example workflows